Income maintenance period

 - Widow Allowance

-We’ll assess this when you submit your claim to have your income maintenance period calculated.
-You should submit your claim even if you haven’t got your final payment from your former employer yet.
+You should submit your claim even if you or your partner haven’t got the final payment from the employer yet.
 This will help you know if you can get a part payment or if not, when we’ll start paying you.

-We’ll calculate your income maintenance period based on the amount you or your partner are paid when your employment ends.
+We’ll calculate your waiting period based on how much the employer paid you or your partner when the work ended.

-For example, a 10 week redundancy payment may result in a 10 week income maintenance period, starting from the date you get your redundancy payment.
+For example, a 10 week redundancy payment may result in a 10 week income maintenance period.
+This would start from the date you or your partner get the redundancy payment.